Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations: Continuous entropy analysis for the SWME

-where $\Psi$ is defined in \eqref{eq:SWME_Psi}, and $\widehat{\mathcal{Q}}$ is defined in \eqref{eq:SWME_defQhat}.
+where $\Psi$ is defined in \eqref{eq:SWLME_defPsi}, and $\widehat{\mathcal{Q}}$ is defined in \eqref{eq:SWME_defQhat}.
 The potential equation, on the other hand, is given by Equation~\eqref{eq:SWME_P}, in Lemma~\ref{lem:partial:energy}.
-Then, combining \eqref{eq:SWME_KtotalFinal} and \eqref{eq:SWME_P}, we obtain the desired total energy equation \eqref{eq:Total:Energy}. \end{proof}
+Then, combining \eqref{eq:SWME_KtotalFinal} and \eqref{eq:SWME_P}, we obtain the desired total energy equation \eqref{eq:total:energy:conservation}. \end{proof}

-Note that the total energy function $\mathbb{E}$ in Theorem~\ref{thm:tot:energy} acts as a convex mathematical entropy function of system~\eqref{sys:SWME} with corresponding entropy flux $\mathbb{F}$, where the convexity can be readily verified by computing the Hessian of $\mathbb{E}$ with respect to the conservative variables $\bB{u}$.
-The next corollary introduces the entropy variables $\bB{w}$ related to \eqref{sys:SWME}.
+Note that the total energy function $\mathbb{E}$ in Theorem~\ref{thm:tot:energy} acts as a convex mathematical entropy function of system~\eqref{sys:SWME} with corresponding entropy flux $\mathbb{F}$, where the convexity can be readily verified from positive definiteness of the Hessian of $\mathbb{E}$, which is shown in Lemma~\ref{lemma:spd:hessian} in \ref{sec:appendix:C}.
+The next corollary introduces the entropy variables $\bB{w}$ together with the entropy Hessian $\mbf{H}^{-1}$ related to \eqref{sys:SWME}.

 \begin{corollary} The entropy variables, denoted by $w_1,w_2,\dots,w_{N+2}$, associated to the SWME system \eqref{sys:SWME} are: